xamata/ClockInApp/README.md

 # ClockInApp
-The Clock In App allows employees to keep track of their shift clock-in and clock-out times efficiently.
-This app uses employee PIN codes to log in to their account and a clock-in/clock-out button.
+The Clock In App allows employees to clock into and out of their shifts.
+Employees must use their employee PIN codes to log in to their Employee Portal.
+From their portal, the employee is given an option to clock in or out of their shift, depending on their ClockInStatus.

-This app demonstrates the foundation of my application-building process in C#.
-That being a Class Library, Database backend, and a UI frontend.
-In the future, I will adapt this structure to create apps with added complexity.
+I learned the structure of this application from [Tim Corey's C# MasterCourse](https://www.iamtimcorey.com/courses/csharp-mastercourse/).
+The basic structure is a Class Library and SQL Database backend with any UI frontend.
+In the future, I will add features to this structure to create apps with added complexity.

 # Usage
 1. Clone the Repository